pratik8696/pratik8696/README.md

 <br/>

 ### 📫 How to reach me?
-If you would like to discuss these things, you can join me on LinkedIn.
-You can also ask me anything .
+If you would like to discuss something interesting, you can join me on LinkedIn.
+You can also ask me anything 😉.

 <p><a href="https://github.com/pratik8696" target="_blank"><img alt="Github" src="https://img.shields.io/badge/GitHub-%2312100E.svg?&style=for-the-badge&logo=Github&logoColor=white" /></a> <a href="https://www.linkedin.com/in/pratik-anand-/" target="_blank"><img alt="LinkedIn" src="https://img.shields.io/badge/linkedin-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white" /></a></p>